nichtderuwe/nichtderuwe.github.io/content/codename_uwe/_index.en.md

 which was only renamed "A9 - Vollgas" after he left.

-During the time of the corona pandemic, when  Unvaccinated-𝖀𝖂𝕰 made it till quarantine 2022 geschafft hat, hat sich Herr Thrum zum mobilen Lautsprecher helikoptert.
+During the time of the corona pandemic, when  Unvaccinated-𝖀𝖂𝕰 made it till quarantine 2022, mister Thrum became mixture of a mobile loudspeaker and helicopter.

 𝖀𝖂𝕰 Thrum advertises with his good contacts to right-wing activists and extremists.
 Examples include Höcke, Christian Klar and the Reich activist Haußner...𝖀𝖂𝕰 Thrum also likes to take photos with Andreas Kalbitz.